shsjxzh/shsjxzh.github.io/_pages/about.md

 I'm a computational scientist (with significant previous experimental experience), currently a Materials Science PhD candidate in the MIT Photovoltaics Research Laboratory working on materials discovery for solar cell absorbers.
 In particular, I perform first-principles simulations to understand defect physics in these materials as well as high-throughput device level simulations to use Bayesian inference along with experimental data to more quickly and accurately measure fundamental materials properties.
 I've developed an open-source code for this project, [bayesim](https://pv-lab.github.io/bayesim/_build/html/index.html), and am always keen to find new users!

- In August 2019 I'll be moving to Pittsburgh to start a postdoc at Carnegie Mellon in the group of Prof. Venkat Viswanathan, where I'll be applying similar techniques in the space of battery and fuel cell materials.

 You can download a CV [here](/files/CVKurchin.pdf).